The Florida Bar 1950

 Knowing the requirements of each type of alimony is important, whether you are the party asking for alimony, or the party who would prefer not to pay.
 For example, if you were married for five years, you would be very unlikely to have a judge grant you permanent alimony.
 Hiring an experienced attorney to help you create a rehabilitative plan or identifiable needs for more short-term alimony would likely be a much more successful argument in front of the judge.
 Hiring an experienced attorney in Sanford can also help you know what you should agree to pay in a divorce.
 Understandably, most people want the divorce to be over as soon as possible, and may agree to give their spouse more than their spouse is entitled to in an effort to get the spouse to agree to settle the divorce as quickly as possible and not drag on a fight.
 While there are definite advantages to resolving your case without dragging it out unnecessarily, agreeing to pay more alimony or to continue alimony payments longer than necessary may end up costing you more in the long run than going to trial would.
 An experienced attorney in Sanford can help you avoid reaching a settlement agreement that is not in your best interest, or if settling is not possible, can put forth the best argument on your behalf in the courtroom.

-If you are getting a divorce in Sanford or need to modify alimony already in place in Sanford, contact My Florida Family Lawn Firm, Adams and Luka, P.A., to have a free consultation with one of our family attorneys.
+If you are getting a divorce in Sanford or need to modify alimony already in place in Sanford, contact My Florida Family Lawn Firm, Adams, Luka, & Benton, to have a free consultation with one of our family attorneys.
 Our family attorneys will be able to evaluate what types of alimony may be most appropriate in your situation, whether your spouse has any legal grounds to expect you to pay them alimony, or whether your case meets the legal criteria needed for a modification of alimony during your initial consultation.
 Our attorneys are available for your free consultation 24/7 at 407-872-0303 or 352-357-4084.